Becoming Unique: Notes on a Strange Idea

 I speak of the unique, the single man, he who is always alone.”

 If there is no external reality, our subjective experience right at this moment is all there is, but with the disturbing consequence that our loneliness is deeper in nature.
 The heroes and monsters of history books; our relatives and neighbours; the people that we love and we hate; they all exist only as constructs of our minds.
-The only person that ever existed and will ever exist is whoever is writing these lines and whoever is reading them.
+The only person that ever existed and will ever exist is whoever is writing these lines, who happens to be the same person that is reading them.

 This is Fight Club but at a cosmic scale.